Skip to main content

 What Is Shellfish?

 Shellfish is a term used to describe aquatic invertebrates used as food, including various species of molluscs, crustaceans, and echinoderms.
-Common types of shellfish include clams, mussels, oysters, lobsters, shrimps, and crabs.
+Common types of shellfish include clams, mussels, oysters, scallops, lobsters, shrimps, and crabs.
 They are a popular source of protein in many cuisines worldwide.

 Sources: